 - 1 cup sugar snap peas with 3 TBSP hummus.
 This snack is SO fresh and is ideal for relieving afternoon stress

-- 4 cups plain popcorn.
+- Up to 4 cups of plain popcorn.
 Yes, without lashings of butter and salt, popcorn is actually surprisingly healthy.
 DIY at home, then pack up bags for easy on-the-go snacks

 - ¼ cup low sugar granola or muesli, topped with unsweetened almond milk